DavyJonesLocker/client_side_validations/.github/ISSUE_TEMPLATE/bug_report.md

 ### The resulting HTML*

 ### Browser's development console output*
-_Please confirm that your browser's development console does not contain errors._
+- [ ] I confirm that my browser's development console output does not contain errors

 ### Additional JavaScript Libraries*
 _If your issue depends on other JavaScript libraries, please list them here.
 E.g: *Bootstrap Modal v3.3.7, jQuery UI Datepicker 1.12.4*._

 ### Repository demostrating the issue
+Debugging CSV issues is a time consuming task.
+If you want to speed up things, please provide a link to a repository showing the issue.

 ---

-**\*** Failure to include this requirement will result in the issue being closed.
+**\*** Failure to include this requirement may result in the issue being closed.